-The recognition of a moral failure in responding to Jews and others fleeing persecution before World War II, and the need to deal with the many people left displaced at war's end, led to important international developments.
-In 1948, the Universal Declaration of Human Rights proclaimed that everyone has the right to seek and enjoy asylum from persecution.
-In 1950, the office of the United Nations High Commissioner for Refugees (UNHCR) was created.
-And in 1951, the United Nations Convention on Refugees laid the foundation for the basic international obligation not to return people to countries where their life or freedom would be threatened, an obligation the United States accepted in 1968.
+In 1948, the United Nations adopted the Universal Declaration of Human Rights, which recognizes the right of every individual to seek and enjoy asylum from persecution.
+In 1951, the UN established the office of the United Nations High Commissioner for Refugees and adopted the Convention Relating to the Status of Refugees.
+The latter established the basic international obligation not to return people to countries where their life or freedom might be threatened.
+The United States accepted this obligation in 1968.

-These critical landmarks established the plight of refugees as a responsibility of the international community.
+These landmark commitments by the UN established the plight of refugees as a responsibility of the international community.
 They continue to shape policy today.
-Additionally, addressing the needs of “internally displaced persons”—who are not legally “refugees” because they have not crossed an international border—presents another complex challenge.

 Not all persons forcibly displaced from their homes are refugees under international law.
 “Internally displaced persons” are those who have fled their homes, perhaps for the same reasons as refugees, but have not left the country in which they have been living.
 Under international law, they still technically fall under the protection of their own government, even if that government is responsible for their displacement.

 At the end of 2015, over 40 million people were classified as “internally displaced persons.”
 Individuals who have crossed an international border fleeing economic misery, civil war, or natural disasters, such as floods, earthquakes, and drought, also do not qualify for refugee status.
 As a result, such persons do not receive the same legal protections as refugees.